 What obligations does an employer have to an employee who lives with someone who is at very high risk of serious illness from coronavirus?

-People who live with someone who is in the clinically extremely vulnerable group were advised to follow the guidance on social distancing carefully.
-However, they were not required to take the shielding measures themselves.
+People who live with someone who is in the clinically extremely vulnerable group are advised to follow the guidance on social distancing carefully.
+However, they have not been required to take the shielding measures themselves.

 Employers should discuss the options with individual employees who live with someone who is clinically extremely vulnerable.
-It may be appropriate to allow them to work from home, or to remain on furlough for longer than other employees.
+It may be appropriate to take measures to allow them to work from home, or for them to remain on furlough for longer than other employees.